Member, AMPAC Board of Directors

 Board-certified by the American Board of Plastic Surgery, Dr. Peterson has practiced general and pediatric plastic surgery for over twenty-four years in Spokane, Washington.
 Currently she practices pediatric plastic surgery in the state of Washington.
 Her clinical interest is in taking care of patients with cleft lip and palate deformities, and she has spent much of the past two decades teaching and working with teams in developing countries where the patients are many and the services are few.

 Along the way, she has developed a keen appreciation for the importance that organized medicine and public policy play in people’s lives.
-Determined to become involved in the political processes that shape health care policy, she has been a member of the Washington state delegation to the AMA since 2009, and was appointed to the AMPAC Board of Directors in 2018.
+Determined to become involved in the political processes that shape health care policy, she has been a member of the Washington state delegation to the AMA since 2009, was appointed to the AMPAC Board of Directors in 2018, and currently serves as the Chair of the Membership Fundraising Committee.
 She attended the AMPAC Campaign School in 2016.

 Since 2015 she has been a trustee for the Washington State Political Action Committee (WAMPAC), serving as Secretary-Treasurer in 2016-2018, and Vice-Chair currently.
 Dr. Peterson has been on the Spokane County Medical Society Board of Trustees for many years, serving as an officer from 1999 – 2003, including as its President in 2002.
 In addition, she has been on the Washington State Board of Trustees since 2003.

 As a member of the American Society of Plastic Surgeons, she has served on various committees over the years, including the Ethics Committee from 2012 – 2015 and the Judicial Council from 2015 – 2018.